Cambodia at a Glance

 They might also overcharge you for your visa or force you to change your foreign currency into riel at a poor rate.
 The officials in Phnom Penh are trying to put an end to this, so it is important that you stand your ground.
 Pass on the name of the officials trying to scam you to the Ministry of Interiors and Tourism.
 However, not everyone has a bad experience upon moving to Cambodia.
-You can apply for your visa at one border crossing with Laos, eight crossings with Vietnam, and six with Thailand.
+You can apply for your visa at one border crossing with Laos, five crossings with Vietnam, and six with Thailand.

 When asking around among your expat friends, you will soon find that some of them have a work permit while others believe that their business visa suffices.
 Many of them are simply not aware that they need a work permit when moving to Cambodia.
-Immigration officials often handle these situations on a case-by-case basis.

-While you could avoid the hassle and probably get away with it, you should secure a work permit, to be on the safe side.
+While you could avoid the hassle and maybe get away with it, you should secure a work permit, to be on the safe side.
 Simply visit the Ministry of Labor and present you passport and your visa.
 They can answer your questions regarding the subject.